trailofbits/polytracker/examples/analysis/README.md

 $ ./nitf.sh nitro-gcc nitro-cc nitro-clang
 ```

+It may be also interesting to include the uninstrumented version of Nitro which Polytracker also produces in the standard build directory spot in the comparison (`/polytracker/the_klondike/nitro/build/modules/c++/nitf/show_nitf++`), just to see what the Blight version of Clang does to Nitro by default.

 ### Output
 Parser output will follow `output/${nitf_file_name}/${nitro-compiler}_output.txt`.
 Timing / memory / IO output will be to stdout unless you choose to redirect it elsewhere.